Tag Archives: Troubleshooting

 You can see that IsTeamsConnected property is true and GroupId and RelatedGroupId are specified and the site owner is the same group Id with “_o” suffix.

-Compare with the same request against standalone site:
+Compare this with the same request against a standalone site:

 IsTeamsConnected property is false, Group id is “00000000-0000-0000-0000-000000000000” and the site owner is the real user id.